"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

 Sports officials, such as referees;

-Code inspectors; and,
+Code inspectors; and

-People 65 or older
+People 65 or older.

 The Florida Statute for assault on a law enforcement officer was adopted in 1981.
 It provides for certain felony punishments and penalties.
-The statute covers certain alleged victims of assault including local, state or federal law enforcement officers, probation officers, correctional officer, emergency medical care providers, firefighters and several other classifications.
+The statute covers certain alleged victims of assault including local, state or federal law enforcement officers, probation officers, correctional officers, emergency medical care providers, firefighters and several other classifications.

 The prosecutor must be able to prove the defendant knew the alleged victim was an officer, security guard, firefighter, emergency care provider or other covered person and the victim was engaged in the lawful performance of his or her duties.